SkeldJS/Hindenburg/pages/Plugins/Lifecycle Methods.md

-There are a few lifecycle methods that you can override in your plugins to listen for specific evnts.
+There are a few lifecycle methods that you can override in your plugins to listen for specific events.

-### `constructor()`
+> If you're looking to listen for game and worker events, check out the {@page Event Listeners} guide.

+## Constructor
 Depending on whether you're writing a {@page Worker and Room Plugins | worker or a room} plugin, the constructor may be different to override.